yanbab/phpmyapi/README.md

 phpmyapi
 ========

-phpMyAPI is a micro-framework to easyly create REST API.
+phpMyAPI is a micro-framework to easily create REST API.

 **Usage**